moinabyssinia/starwars/README.md

 # Welcome to the universe of Star Wars!

-Data is fetched from the [SWAPI](https://swapi.dev/) using Axios - NodeJs - Express
+Data is fetched from the [SWAPI](https://swapi.dev/) using Axios - NodeJs - Express <br/>
+Three models are included -> {people , films, vehicles} <br/>
+All three models are interconnected and one model can access the other two with a simple GET request

 ### To clone this repo
 ```